clvv/fasd/README.md

 source fasd
 ```

-This will set some variable options and add default aliases to your shell.
-It
+This will set some variable options, add default aliases to your shell as well
+as set up a prompt command to be executed after every command you type.
+It will
-will also set up advanced tab completion if you're using zsh or bash.
+also set up advanced tab completion if you're using zsh or bash.

 2. You can use `fasd` as an external executable.

-Put fasd in you `bin`:
+Put `fasd` in your $PATH, for instance:

 ```
 ln -s /path/to/fasd ~/bin/fasd